wenxindongwork/keras-tuner-alpha/CONTRIBUTING.md

 # On GPU
-pip install -e .[gpu,dev] --extra-index-url https://download.pytorch.org/whl/cpu
+pip install -e .[gpu,dev]
 ```

 Now you should be ready to develop on single host!
 Test your set up by running a script in the `examples/singlehost` folder.

 ### Developing on MultiHost

 It is important to set up development on MultiHost for implementing multihost features, and to thoroughly test that your single host code work on all multihost environments.
+Follow the steps below to set up multi-host development with Ray.

-1. Clone the repo on your local machine or a VM
+1. Clone the repo on your local machine (i.e. laptop, CloudTop, or VM) and install the dependencies.

-   Clone the Kithara repo as instructed in the previous section and install the dependencies:

    ```
+   git clone --recursive https://github.com/wenxindongwork/keras-tuner-alpha.git
+   # Use conda or venv
-   git clone --recursive https://github.com/wenxindongwork/keras-tuner-alpha.git conda create -n kithara_env python=3.11
+   conda create -n kithara_env python=3.11
    conda activate kithara_env
+   # Instead Kithara in edit mode
    pip install -e .[cpu]
    ```